![]() |

 No 18: Red Hill - Mardy Hill Wood - Newhouse Wood - Llangeview

-(4½ miles - about 1½ hours) Boots are recommended for this walk as the track through the wood is rough and often muddy.
-It is also not easy walking in some other parts. |
+(4½ miles - about 1½ hours; directions last revised on 20.12.21) Boots are recommended for this walk as various sections are rough and muddy.
+It is also overgrown and not easy walking in other parts. |

 ||